 South African Grade 4 learners who participated in prePIRLS 2011 and who were tested in English consistently outperform learners from other languages.
-The percentage correct answered across all the items across all passages are in excess of 20% and higher.
 As best achieving language of testing, English is the most heterogeneous group of learners from the most diverse language and socio economic backgrounds.

-Achievement closest to learners who were tested in English (apart from Afrikaans) are learners who were tested in isiZulu, the best performing language at item level for the four passages presented here.
-Achievement reaches 20% per item correctly answered.
+Achievement closest to learners who were tested in English (apart from Afrikaans) are learners who were tested in isiZulu, the best performing language on average for the four passages presented here.
 Grade 4 learners tested in IsiZulu are closely followed by learners who were tested in isiXhosa.

-Of concern is the performance for minority African languages, namely IsiNdebele, SiSwati, Tshivenda and Xitsonga.
-These learners were not able to achieve more than 5% correct responses to any items across these passages.
-Learners tested in IsiNdebele were consistently the worst performers at item level, with fewer than 1% of learners being able to respond correctly to any of the items across the passages presented here.
-From the Sotho group of learners, those tested in Sepedi performed best at item level, and those tested in Sesotho worst.
+Of concern is the performance for learners who were tested in Sepedi and two minority African languages, namely Tshivenda and Xitsonga.
+These learners were not able to achieve adequate percentages of correct responses to many items across these passages.
+Learners tested in Sepedi were consistently the worst performers at item level.